Extra care housing in Derbyshire

-Extra care housing is designed to offer people the opportunity for more independence, of having their own front door while having the reassurance of staff on-site 24 hours a day, seven days a week.
+Extra care housing is designed to offer people the opportunity for more independence and having their own front door while having the reassurance of staff on-site 24 hours per day, seven days per week.
 Additional, regular support can be arranged for those who need it.

 - Do you need to leave your home because of life changes, health problems or because you have concerns about where you live?